 As symbols of renewal and growth, it’s no wonder plants are widely used during the holidays to welcome the New Year.
 Among the popular choices are peach blossom trees, which represent longevity and romance, as well as kumquat trees that bear tangerine-like fruits, which are believed to usher in prosperity, wealth and luck.
 While these decorative plants certainly add a vibrant and festive touch to the home, during the Lunar New Year, the unfortunate reality is that they end up in landfills as soon as the celebrations come to an end – it was reported in one year!

 There are steps that we can take to mitigate the amount of waste produced from just plants alone.
-Hong Kong’s Environmental Protection Department has implemented a peach blossom tree recycling service, providing collection points to facilitate proper disposal of the festive flora.
+Hong Kong’s Environmental Protection Department has implemented a peach blossom tree recycling service (stay tuned for this year's collection points), providing collection points to facilitate proper disposal of the festive flora.
 Once gathered, these peach blossom trees will then be processed into mulches, compost and other materials, which can be given back to our soil and planet and reduce landfill.
 Be sure to clean your peach blossom tree of any decoration or tapes before you drop them off!

 Did you know?
 The leaves on kumquat trees provide food and a nesting ground for several butterfly species in Hong Kong, making them a valuable resource that can be used beyond decorative purposes.
 In an effort to relieve pressure on landfills, the Tai Po Environmental Association and Feng Yuan Butterfly Conservation Area have developed a re-cultivating programme, encouraging companies and institutions to donate any unwanted kumquat trees so that they can be replanted and benefit our local species.
 Click for more information about this programme.